Kristfur/battleships/README.md

 # Features
 ## Title Screen
-- Large text displaying the name of the game.
+- Large text displaying the name of the game using pyfiglet.
 - Welcome message.
 - Gives user choice to see the rules, and provides them with their response options (y/n).